aditya-1290/-The-Real-State-Analysis/README.md

 - Text Data: Property description.
 - Dates: Listing date, sale date.

+Please use this dataset as I have used this for my models training: https://www.kaggle.com/datasets/rishitaverma02/house-prices-advanced-regression-techniques

 ## Machine Learning Algorithms, Their Uses, and Implementation

 ### Phase 1: Data Preprocessing & Exploration